 - Calcium, Vitamin D and Vitamin B12 for a growing babe

-Pea milk, a new trendy option on store shelves, is less readily available for families, but it does have a comparable nutritional breakdown to cow’s milk and provides slightly higher fat content than soy milk (4.5g vs 4g).
-Additionally, pea milk has more calcium than cow’s milk, but is lower in B12.
+Pea milk (like Ripple), a new trendy option on store shelves, is less readily available for families, but it does have a comparable nutritional breakdown to cow’s milk and provides slightly higher fat content than soy milk (4.5g vs 4g).

 Here in Canada, the official guidelines are not to introduce soy milk, or other milk alternatives (like pea milk, for example) until at least 2 years.
+If you look again at the best vegan milk alternative (soy – pea in Canada is not fortified), the main difference between them and whole cows milk is the calories and fat.
+Soy contains about 1/2 the energy (calories) as whole cows milk.
+Since we don’t suggest switching to 2% milk until baby’s 2nd birthday, the official recommendation is also to keep baby on the higher calorie soy formula until 2 years of age, as well.
 But a lot of pediatric dietitians disagree with this recommendation, and feel that as long as the diet is assessed as a whole, there is no need to continue soy infant formula after 12 months.
-Plant based dietitian and infant nutrition expert Susan Macfarlane recommends that breastmilk or formula should be continued until infant reaches 12 months, and that after the one-year mark, fortified soy milk is an acceptable alternative to cow’s milk for baby’s with normal growth.
+Plant based dietitian and infant nutrition expert Susan Macfarlane recommends that breastmilk or formula should be continued until infant reaches 12 months, and that after the one-year mark, fortified soy milk is an acceptable alternative to cow’s milk for babies with normal growth.
 If you’re worried about the lower amount of fat in the milk, you can simply add more oils and fats to your baby’s solid food to compensate.
 As for soy infant formula after 1 years old, Susan suggests that it’s usually unnecessary unless there are serious concerns about growth.
-Because this is against the current guidelines, these are choices that should really be made with the help of a pediatric dietitian and your child’s doctor to make sure your baby’s diet is nutritionally adequate without dairy or meat.
+Because this is against the current guidelines, these are choices that should really be made with the help of a pediatric dietitian and your child’s doctor to make sure your baby’s diet is nutritionally adequate without dairy or other animal products.